 Art 13 .
 The proposed Directive will now get a full discussion and debate in plenary in September.

 I say surprising because for those of us who have been witnesses (and participants) to the Copyright Wars for the last 20 years, such a defeat of copyright maximalist proposals is practically unprecedented, perhaps with the exception of

 SOPA/PIPA .
 For years we've had a familiar pattern in the passing of copyright legislation: a proposal has been made to enhance protection and/or restrict liberties, a small group of ageing millionaire musicians would be paraded supporting

 the changes in the interest of creators.
 Only copyright nerds and a few NGOs and digital rights advocates would complain, their opinions would be ignored and the legislation would pass unopposed.
 Rinse and repeat.

 But something has changed, and a wide coalition has managed to defeat powerful media lobbies for the first time in Europe, at least for now.
 How was this possible?

 The main change is that the media landscape is very different thanks to the Internet.
 In the past, the creative industries were monolithic in their support for stronger protection, and they included creators, corporations, collecting societies,

 publishers, and distributors; in other words the gatekeepers and the owners were roughly on the same side.
 But the Internet brought a number of new players, the tech industry and their online platforms and tools became the new gatekeepers.

 Moreover, as people do not buy physical copies of their media and the entire industry has moved towards streaming, online distributors have become more powerful.
-This has created a perceived imbalance, where the formerly dominating industries need
+This has created a perceived imbalance, where the formerly dominating industries

-between what they perceive they should be getting, and what they actually receive from the giants.
+value gap between what they perceive they should be getting, and what they actually receive from the giants.